 VantageScore also claims that many major financial institutions, credit card companies, and auto lenders use that scoring model in some form or fashion in their business lines.
 Other companies also offer credit scores, although FICO currently remains the most popular, even compared to VantageScore.

 Most people consider anything that’s not a FICO score to be a FAKO score because 90% of lenders use FICO when evaluating loan and credit card applications.

-Sites like Credit Karma and Credit Sesame are typically considered FAKO scores because of the likelihood that they’ll give you the same number that your lender uses is very slim.
+Sites like Credit Karma and Credit Sesame are typically considered FAKO scores because the credit score they give you is not likely to be the same number that your lender uses.
 FAKO scores can offer helpful guidance in finding out what general range your credit score is in.
 However, you might be surprised (and potentially disappointed) when you apply for a loan and your FICO score is lower than you anticipated.

 How do I know which credit score my lender will use?

 It’s impossible to know which credit score your lender will use unless you specifically ask.
 Even then, with FICO offering dozens of different scoring models, you might not know which specific one your lender plans to look at.

 Making it even more difficult is that once a specific scoring model is selected, you still have three separate credit scores — one for each credit union.
 So, for example, if your lender pulls a classic FICO score, they’ll receive three individual scores from Experian, Equifax, and TransUnion.